EvanGibbs717/EvanGibbs717/README.md

 Current (and Prior) Research Projects and Interests:
 1. Manifold Learning in Drosophila melanogaster
 2. Discrete Modeling of an Aquaponics System
-3. Random Walk Applications in Mathematical Ecology
-4. Development of Stock and ETF Screening Application
+3. Development of Stock and ETF Screening Application

 Why do I do this?
 So I can afford enough money for fishing gear, plus math is cool.
 Reach me at evangibbs717@gmail.com